HOW TO GET OVER WRITER’S BLOCK

 Getting Around Writer’s Block

-I knowdog there’s debate about whether writer’ block really exists.
+I know there’s debate about whether writer’ block really exists.
 But, whether it does or not, there will always be days when you feel like all your creative juices have gone.
 Somehow they leaked out your ears, formed a puddle on the floor and then were promptly slurped up by the dog.
 The dog ate my creativity!
 We can fix that.
 The following are tips to help get around writer’s block (get it – get a “round” writer’s block :)) and restore your creativity.

 Just Write (About Anything)